JacobSchreiberIT/Port-Scanner/README.md

 # Port-Scanner
-Script to scan which ports are open on a Device
+Script to scan if ports 50-84 are open on a Device